Adib234/image-repo/README.md

   - TinyEngine [MatchEngine API](https://services.tineye.com/developers/matchengine/api_reference/search) for searching images with images?

 - AUTHENTICATION
-  - Verify that user is not bot and send verification email?
+  - make sure to verfiy the user and create the logout and login route

 # Considerations

-- Swagger.io
 - JWT
+- Verify that user is not bot and send verification email?